8. 100 BCE - 100 CE Women and the Han Empire

 “When she entered the household, she was diligent in care and ordered our familial way, treating all our ancestors as lofty.
 She sought good fortune without straying, her conduct omitting or adding nothing.
 Keeping herself frugal, she spun thread, and planted profitable crops in the orchards and gardens.
 She respected the legal wife and instructed the children, rejecting arrogance, never boasting of her kindnesses.
 The three boys and two girls kept quiet within the women's apartments.
 She made the girls submissive to rituals, while giving the boys power.
 Her chastity exceeded that of ancient times, and her guidance was not oppressive.
 All our kin were harmonious and close, like leaves attached to the tree” (Lewis, 170-171).

-Upper-class women were more often found in urban areas than rural.
-Like a lot of places around the world, upper-class women’s lives were perhaps more strictly controlled than at any other social group.
-Expected to remain within the inner chambers of the family home, they had only a very limited freedom of movement.
-Within the home, women did have significant responsibilities which included management of the household finances and the education of her children, but this did not mean they were the head of the family home.
+Upper-class women were more often found in urban areas than in the countryside.
+Like many other locations, upper-class women’s lives were more strictly controlled than those of any other social group.
+Expected to remain within the inner chambers of the family home, they had very limited freedom of movement.
+Within the home, women had significant responsibilities, which included management of the household finances and the education of her children, but this did not mean they were the head of the family.
 Elite women had large dowries that were considered her property and could be leveraged in family disputes.

-As with most history, it is also from these women that we have the most specific details of their lives.
-Elite women had proximity to male authors so their stories are recorded.
+It is from these women that we have the most specific details of their lives.
+Elite women had proximity to male authors so their stories were often recorded.

-As with most history, it is also from these women that we have the most specific details of their lives.
-Elite women had proximity to male authors so their stories are recorded.
+It is from these women that we have the most specific details of their lives.
+Elite women had proximity to male authors so their stories were often recorded.

 She ruled an island kingdom south of India in modern day Sri Lanka.
 According to historical records, this kingdom was established around 500 BCE and lasted until 1000 CE.
 Everything we know about the kingdom and Anula was recorded in the Mahavamsa, a historical chronicle.

 According to legend, the dynasty from which Anula rose was founded by an exiled Indian prince who stumbled on the island with his followers.
 In the first century one of his descendants, an “evildoer,” according to the chronicle, ruled for 12 years and was murdered with poison by his concubine: Anula.
-Anula then went on to muder the new king and replace him with a palace guard who was her lover as king… who… you guessed it… she also had murdered.
+Anula then went on to murder the new king and replace him with a palace guard who was her lover as king… who… she also had murdered.

 She ruled an island kingdom south of India in modern day Sri Lanka.
 According to historical records, this kingdom was established around 500 BCE and lasted until 1000 CE.
 Everything we know about the kingdom and Anula was recorded in the Mahavamsa, a historical chronicle.